Best Airport Lounges at SFO — Which Ones Are Worth Paying For

 If you need an answer in thirty seconds, here it is.

 • Best for Priority Pass holders: Air France Lounge in the International Terminal (Terminal A, Boarding Area G).
-Legitimately good food, less crowded than you’d expect, free wine poured by an actual person.
+Legitimately good food, less crowded than you’d expect, free wine poured by an actual human being.

 • Best pay-per-visit option: United Polaris Lounge in the International Terminal.
-Worth the $100 day pass if you’re there for more than two hours.
-The showers alone justify it on a long travel day.
+Worth every dollar of that $100 day pass if you’re there for more than two hours — the showers alone justify it on a long travel day.

 • Best food in the building: Centurion Lounge in Terminal 3.
-Hot food that doesn’t taste like it was cooked three hours ago, a real cocktail program, and staff who seem like they chose to be there.
+Hot food that doesn’t taste like it was cooked three hours ago, a real cocktail program, and staff who seem like they actually chose to work there.

 International Terminal Lounges Ranked

 SFO’s International Terminal is where most of the best lounge real estate lives.
-The building is enormous, split across Boarding Areas A, E, F, and G, and depending on your gate, you might not be able to access certain lounges without a long walk through customs-adjacent corridors.
+The building is enormous — split across Boarding Areas A, E, F, and G — and depending on your gate, you might not be able to reach certain lounges without a long walk through customs-adjacent corridors.
 Know your gate before you plan your lounge stop.
+Seriously.

 United Polaris Lounge

-Stumbled into the United Polaris Lounge for the first time on a red-eye to Tokyo, slightly overwhelmed by a two-connection itinerary I’d booked poorly, and I remember thinking — okay, this is what lounges are supposed to feel like.
-It’s located in the International Terminal, Boarding Area G, and it operates on a different level than most of what SFO offers.
+I stumbled into the United Polaris Lounge for the first time on a red-eye to Tokyo, slightly overwhelmed by a two-connection itinerary I’d booked poorly, and I remember thinking — okay, this is what lounges are supposed to feel like.
+It’s located in the International Terminal, Boarding Area G, and it operates on a completely different level than most of what SFO offers.

 The space is large.
 Not infinite, but comfortably large.
-There are actual private seats with high backs, dim lighting in the right places, and a dining area where you order from a menu and food arrives at the table.
-Not a buffet you scoop yourself.
+Actual private seats with high backs.
+Dim lighting in the right places.
+A dining area where you order from a menu and food arrives at your table — not a buffet you scoop yourself.
 A menu.
-The short rib was genuinely good the last time I was there — not “good for an airport” good.
+The short rib was genuinely good the last time I was there.
+Not “good for an airport” good.
 Just good.

 Showers are available and they’re clean.
-The stalls come with Cowshed toiletries, fresh towels, and enough counter space to actually do something useful before a long flight.
-Book a shower slot as soon as you arrive.
-They fill up.
+Each stall comes with Cowshed toiletries, fresh towels, and enough counter space to actually get yourself together before a long flight.
+Book a shower slot as soon as you arrive — they fill up faster than you’d expect.

 Access requires a Polaris business class ticket on United, or a United Club membership combined with a first or business class international itinerary.
 No Priority Pass.
 No day passes sold at the door.
-That’s a hard limit, and it’s why this lounge stays less crowded than everything else on this list.
+That’s a hard limit, and it’s exactly why this lounge stays less crowded than everything else on this list.
+That’s what makes the Polaris endearing to us frequent SFO travelers — the crowd control is built into the access model itself.

-Honestly?
-The crowd situation is the best thing about it.
 Midday on a Wednesday I’ve had an entire section nearly to myself.
-That almost never happens in any SFO lounge anymore.
+That almost never happens anywhere in this airport anymore.

 Air France Lounge — Terminal A, Boarding Area G

 This is my Priority Pass pick without hesitation.
-The Air France Lounge accepts Priority Pass members, and the experience punches well above what Priority Pass access usually gets you.
-The food spread is genuinely French-influenced — think charcuterie, decent cheeses, warm quiche that gets refreshed regularly — and the wine selection is free-flowing in a way that feels generous rather than calculated.
+But what is the Air France Lounge, really?
+In essence, it’s a carrier-specific lounge that accepts outside Priority Pass members.
+But it’s much more than that — it punches well above what Priority Pass access usually delivers.
+The food spread is genuinely French-influenced.
+Think charcuterie, decent cheeses, warm quiche that gets refreshed regularly.
+The wine selection is free-flowing in a way that feels generous rather than calculated.

 Seating is comfortable without being flashy.
-The noise level is manageable.
-I’ve worked here for three-hour stretches without feeling like I needed noise-canceling headphones to function.
-The Wi-Fi held at around 45 Mbps on my last visit, which is faster than my apartment, which is embarrassing to admit but relevant.
+Noise level is manageable — I’ve worked here for three-hour stretches without feeling like I needed noise-canceling headphones to function.
+The Wi-Fi held at around 45 Mbps on my last visit, which is apparently faster than my apartment’s connection, embarrassing as that is to admit.

 One honest caveat: it gets crowded in the early afternoon when multiple European departures stack up between 1 p.m. and 4 p.m.
-Arrive before noon or after 5 p.m. if you have flexibility.
+Arrive before noon or after 5 p.m. if you have any flexibility at all.

 Star Alliance Lounge — International Terminal

-The Star Alliance Lounge is a step below the Polaris and Air France options, but it’s a solid second-tier choice.
-The food is buffet-style and inconsistent — sometimes there’s a warm noodle dish that’s genuinely worth eating, sometimes it’s reheated rice and sad salad components.
-I’ve had both experiences.
+The Star Alliance Lounge is a step below the Polaris and Air France options — solid second-tier, nothing more.
+The food is buffet-style and inconsistent.
+Sometimes there’s a warm noodle dish worth eating.
+Sometimes it’s reheated rice and sad salad components.
+I’ve had both experiences on different visits, same lounge, different days.
 The views of the tarmac from the window seating are actually excellent, which sounds like faint praise but isn’t.
-Watching planes during a two-hour delay makes the time move differently.
+Watching planes move around during a two-hour delay makes the time pass differently.

 Access is through Star Alliance gold status or business class tickets on member carriers.
-It also accepts some Priority Pass access depending on your card tier — check before you go because the rules have changed a couple of times in the past two years.
+Some Priority Pass cards get you in depending on your tier — check before you go because the rules have shifted a couple of times in the past two years and the information floating around online is often outdated.

 Domestic Terminal Lounges

 Probably should have opened with this section, honestly, since most people flying out of SFO are on domestic routes.
-The domestic lounge situation is more complicated, more overcrowded, and more dependent on timing than the international options.
+The domestic lounge situation is more complicated, more overcrowded, and more dependent on timing than anything in the international terminal.

 Centurion Lounge — Terminal 3

 The Centurion Lounge is the best food experience in any SFO lounge.
 Full stop.
-The menu rotates, it’s developed by actual chefs, and there’s a cocktail bar staffed by a bartender who knows what they’re doing.
-Last time I went through Terminal 3, they had a mushroom risotto on the hot menu and an espresso martini on the drink list, both of which were better than they needed to be.
+The menu rotates, it’s developed by actual chefs, and there’s a cocktail bar staffed by a bartender who clearly knows what they’re doing.
+Last time I went through Terminal 3, they had a mushroom risotto on the hot menu and an espresso martini on the drink list — both better than they needed to be, honestly.

-Access requires an Amex Platinum card or higher, and guests are now limited — you can bring up to two guests for free, but additional guests cost $50 each.
-The guest policy has tightened significantly since 2022, which cut down on crowds noticeably.
-Two years ago, the line to get in during afternoon hours was genuinely discouraging.
+Access requires an Amex Platinum card or higher.
+Guests are now limited — two free guests, then $50 each after that.
+The guest policy tightened significantly around 2022, which cut down on crowds noticeably.
+Two years before that, the line to get in during afternoon hours was genuinely discouraging.
 Now it’s more manageable, though busy Friday afternoons still back up between 3 p.m. and 6 p.m.

-The space itself is well-designed.
-The lighting is warm, there are actual plants (real ones), and the seating is varied enough that you can find a quiet corner or park yourself at the bar depending on your mood.
-Showers are available but require a reservation through the front desk — ask as soon as you walk in.
+The space itself is well-designed — warm lighting, actual live plants, seating varied enough that you can find a quiet corner or park yourself at the bar depending on your mood.
+Showers are available but require a reservation through the front desk.
+Ask as soon as you walk in.
+Don’t make my mistake of waiting until you actually need one and finding them all booked.

-If you have an Amex Platinum and you’re departing from Terminal 3, this should be your automatic choice.
-Nothing else in the domestic section competes.
+If you have an Amex Platinum and you’re departing from Terminal 3, this is your automatic choice.
+Nothing else in the domestic section competes with it.

 United Club — Multiple Locations

-United has Club locations in Terminal 3 (near Gate 70) and in the International Terminal.
-The domestic Terminal 3 location is the one most travelers encounter, and I’ll be honest with you: it’s fine.
-That’s the most accurate word for it.
+United has Club locations in Terminal 3 near Gate 70 and in the International Terminal.
+The domestic Terminal 3 location is the one most travelers encounter, and I’ll be straight with you: it’s fine.
+That’s genuinely the most accurate word for it.
 Fine.

 The food is snack-focused — chips, fruit, packaged items, sometimes a warm soup.
 It’s not a meal.
-The seating is adequate.
-The Wi-Fi works.
-There are no showers at the Terminal 3 domestic location.
-The lighting is fluorescent in a way that makes everyone look slightly unwell.
+Seating is adequate.
+Wi-Fi works.
+No showers at the Terminal 3 domestic location.
+The lighting is fluorescent in a way that makes everyone look slightly unwell, which is a small thing that somehow matters after a long travel day.

-Where United Club earns its keep is in reliability and location.
-If you’re departing from a United gate and you have a long connection, having a consistent, predictable space with working power outlets and decent enough coffee matters.
-Membership runs $650 per year or is included with United Explorer and United Club Infinite cards.
-Day passes are $59 per person and are only available at the door when capacity allows — which is not always.
+Where United Club earns its place is reliability and location.
+If you’re departing from a United gate with a long connection, having a consistent, predictable space with working power outlets and decent coffee matters more than you’d expect.
+Membership runs $650 per year or comes bundled with United Explorer and United Club Infinite cards.
+Day passes are $59 per person and only available at the door when capacity allows — which is not always the case.

-Overcrowding is a real issue at the Terminal 3 United Club during morning bank departures (6 a.m. to 9 a.m.) and again in the early evening.
+Overcrowding is a real problem at the Terminal 3 United Club during morning bank departures — 6 a.m. to 9 a.m. — and again in the early evening.
 I’ve walked in at 7:30 a.m. and stood for twenty minutes before a seat opened.
 That’s not a lounge experience.
-That’s just a standing room with free coffee.
+That’s a standing room with free coffee.

 Alaska Lounge — Terminal 2

-Flown Alaska out of SFO enough times that I’ve become a regular at this one.
+Flown Alaska out of SFO enough times that I’ve become something of a regular at this one.
 The Alaska Lounge in Terminal 2 is smaller than the United options, quieter, and genuinely pleasant in a low-key way.
-The food skews Pacific Northwest — smoked salmon on the cold spread, decent soups, good coffee from a proper machine, not a pump thermos.
+The food skews Pacific Northwest — smoked salmon on the cold spread, decent soups, good coffee from a proper machine rather than a pump thermos sitting on a folding table.

 Seating is limited, which means it fills quickly on busy Alaska departure days.
-But Alaska’s SFO operation is smaller than United’s, so the crowd pressure is lower overall.
-I’ve never waited for a seat here.
-Access is through Alaska MVP Gold or higher status, Alaska Airlines credit cards (the Alaska Airlines Visa Signature card at $95 per year gets you lounge access), or a $45 day pass purchased at the door.
+But Alaska’s SFO operation is smaller than United’s, so overall crowd pressure stays lower.
+I’ve never once waited for a seat here.
+Access is through Alaska MVP Gold or higher status, the Alaska Airlines Visa Signature card at $95 per year, or a $45 day pass purchased at the door.

-The $45 day pass is one of the better values in the building if you’re not a cardholder.
-That’s a meaningful $14 less than United’s day pass rate, and the experience is comparable or better depending on the day.
+That $45 day pass is one of the better values in the building if you’re not a cardholder.
+Fourteen dollars less than United’s day pass rate, and the experience is comparable or better depending on the day — that’s what makes Alaska’s setup endearing to us budget-conscious frequent flyers who aren’t flying business class anywhere.

 How to Get Lounge Access Without Flying Business

-The access question is where a lot of people get confused or overpay.
+The access question is where a lot of people get confused or end up overpaying.
 Here’s how the math actually works.

 Priority Pass

 Priority Pass gives you access to the Air France Lounge and a handful of other partner lounges at SFO.
-The standalone Priority Pass membership costs $99 to $429 per year depending on tier, but the more practical route is getting it bundled with a travel credit card.
-The Chase Sapphire Reserve ($550 annual fee) includes Priority Pass Select with unlimited visits.
-The Capital One Venture X ($395 annual fee) does the same.
+Standalone Priority Pass membership costs $99 to $429 per year depending on tier, but the more practical route is getting it bundled with a travel credit card.
+The Chase Sapphire Reserve at $550 annual fee includes Priority Pass Select with unlimited visits.
+The Capital One Venture X at $395 annual fee does the same.

-For frequent SFO travelers who want the Air France Lounge specifically, a card that includes Priority Pass is almost always the better value over buying standalone membership.
-The math closes quickly — two Priority Pass visits purchased individually at $35 each, plus a guest, and you’ve already approached the cost of a card’s incremental fee over a base travel card.
+For frequent SFO travelers who want the Air France Lounge specifically, a card that bundles Priority Pass is almost always the better value over buying standalone membership.
+The math closes quickly — two Priority Pass visits purchased individually at $35 each, add a guest, and you’ve already approached the incremental cost difference over a base travel card.

 Amex Platinum

-The Amex Platinum card ($695 annual fee) gets you into the Centurion Lounge in Terminal 3 and the Delta SkyClub when flying Delta.
-If SFO is your home airport and you fly regularly, the lounge access alone makes the fee defensible when stacked against the card’s other credits (up to $200 airline fee credit, $200 hotel credit, various statement credits).
-That said — if you’re flying out of Terminal 1 or the International Terminal regularly and Terminal 3 isn’t your world, the Centurion Lounge access is less useful than it looks on paper.
+The Amex Platinum card at $695 annual fee gets you into the Centurion Lounge in Terminal 3 and the Delta SkyClub when flying Delta.
+If SFO is your home airport and you fly regularly, the lounge access alone makes the fee defensible — especially stacked against the card’s other credits, the $200 airline fee credit, $200 hotel credit, and various statement credits that add up.
+That said — if you’re regularly flying out of Terminal 1 or the International Terminal and Terminal 3 isn’t your world, the Centurion access is less useful than it looks on paper.

 Day Passes — When They Make Sense

-Day passes make sense in exactly one scenario: you’re a genuinely infrequent traveler (fewer than four or five round trips per year) who has a long layover at SFO and wants a quiet place with food and Wi-Fi.
-In that case, the $45 to $59 cost is reasonable compared to buying two airport meals and sitting in a terminal gate area for three hours.
+Day passes make sense in exactly one scenario: you’re a genuinely infrequent traveler — fewer than four or five round trips per year — who has a long layover at SFO and wants a quiet place with food and Wi-Fi.
+In that case, the $45 to $59 cost is reasonable compared to buying two airport meals and sitting at a terminal gate for three hours.

 They do not make sense if you’re flying more than six or seven times per year.
-At that frequency, any of the annual membership options — a United Club card, an Alaska Visa, a Chase Sapphire Reserve — will pay for itself in access value within the first few trips.
-I made the mistake of buying individual day passes for two years before doing that math.
-Don’t repeat it.
+At that frequency, any annual membership option — a United Club card, an Alaska Visa, a Chase Sapphire Reserve — pays for itself in access value within the first few trips.
+I bought individual day passes for two years before actually running the numbers.
+Don’t make my mistake.

-One thing worth knowing: United Club day passes are not always available.
-The agent at the door can turn you away if the lounge is at capacity, which does happen.
-Alaska’s day passes have been consistently available in my experience, and the Air France Lounge at the International Terminal doesn’t sell day passes at all — Priority Pass or a qualifying airline ticket is the only path in.
+One thing worth knowing: United Club day passes aren’t always available.
+The agent at the door can turn you away if the lounge is at capacity — and that does happen, apparently more often than United would like to advertise.
+Alaska’s day passes have been consistently available in my experience.
+The Air France Lounge in the International Terminal doesn’t sell day passes at all — Priority Pass or a qualifying airline ticket is the only way in, full stop.

 SFO is a big airport with a lot of lounge options, which sounds like a luxury until you’re standing in the wrong terminal at 6 a.m. trying to figure out where to go.
-Know your terminal, know your access method, and if you’re ever departing from the International Terminal with Priority Pass in your wallet, go to Air France.
+Know your terminal.
+Know your access method.
+And if you’re ever departing from the International Terminal with a Priority Pass card in your wallet, go to Air France.
 You won’t regret it.

 Jessica Park